 Run System File Checker

-If the SFC scan couldn't fix the problem, or for some reason you couldn't run the SFC scan then try to run the DISM scan and then try to run the SFC scan again.
+If the SFC scan dies not fix the problem, or for some reason you could not run the SFC scan, run a Deployment Image Servicing and Management (DISM) scan and then try to run the SFC scan again.

-DISM stands for Deployment Image Servicing and Management and it can be used to repair and prepare Windows images, including the Windows Recovery Environment, Windows Setup, and Windows PE.
-To run DISM scan you need to open Command Prompt as administrator again and to type in this command: "DISM /Online /Cleanup-Image /RestoreHealth".
+DISM can be used to repair and prepare Windows images, including the Windows Recovery Environment, Windows Setup, and Windows PE.
+To run a DISM scan, open Command Prompt as administrator and type this command: "DISM /Online /Cleanup-Image /RestoreHealth".
 Press Enter on your keyboard to execute it.

 Disable Windows Update Service

-If none of the described methods work, then you might want to simply disable the Windows Update (wuauserv) service.
-However, Windows won't be updated automatically and if you will need to update it, then you will have to enable this service back on manually.
-In order to disable the Windows Update service open the Services window again (by opening the Run dialog box and executing the "services.msc" command).
-Find Windows Update service on the services lists, to do it faster press "W" on your keyboard and scroll a little until you find "Windows Update".
-Right-click it and select "Properties" or simply double click it.
+If none of the above methods work, you might want to simply disable the Windows Update (wuauserv) service.
+Windows will not be updated automatically - to update it, you must re-enable this service manually.
+To disable the Windows Update service, open the Services window (by opening the Run dialog box and executing the "services.msc" command).
+Find the Windows Update service in the services list (you can do this quickly by pressing "W" on your keyboard and scrolling a little until you find "Windows Update").
+Right-click it and select "Properties", or simply double click it.

-In Windows Update Properties window find the "Startup type" and set it to "Disabled".
-Make sure that "Service status" is set to "Stopped" as well.
+In the Windows Update Properties window, find "Startup type" and set it to "Disabled".
+Also ensure that "Service status" is set to "Stopped".
 Click "Apply" to save the changes and exit Services.
-Restart your computer.
-Now the wuauserv service process won't bother you anymore and it won't use your CPU at all.
+Restart the computer.
+The wuauserv service process will no longer be active or use the CPU.

-That's it, we hope this article was helpful and you were able to solve the problem with the wuauserv service causing high CPU usage.
-If there is another method that solved this problem for you and it is not mentioned in our guide - do not hesitate to share it with us and with the others by leaving a comment in our comment section below.
+We hope this article was helpful and you were able to solve the problem with the wuauserv service causing high CPU usage.
+If you know of other solutions to this problem, not mentioned in our guide, please share them with us by leaving a comment in the section below.